facebook pixel Skip to Main Content

 What is the ISU Robert Noyce Teacher Scholarship Program?

-The Robert Noyce Teacher Scholarship Program is designed to encourage talented STEM majors and professionals to become K-12 mathematics and science teachers.
-In return for financial support, recipients commit to teaching in high-need school districts, where they can make a real difference by bringing high-quality STEM education to students who need it most.
+The Robert Noyce Teacher Scholarship Program is more than a scholarship.
+The program encourages talented STEM majors and professionals to become K-12 mathematics and science teachers through participation in a community of scholars and mentors.
+In return for financial support, recipients commit to teaching in high-need school districts where they can make a real difference by bringing high-quality STEM education to students who need it most.

-Noyce Interns are students interested in teaching, but have not committed to teaching or the Noyce program.
-Interns will participate in several educational related experiences each year.
-Each intern is assigned a faculty mentor and they also work with the Noyce Scholars (STEM majors on scholarship to become teachers) on a variety of activities.
+Noyce Interns are students interested in teaching but have not committed to teaching or the Noyce program.
+Interns will participate in several educational-related experiences each year.
+Each intern is assigned a faculty mentor, and they also work with Noyce Scholars (STEM majors on scholarships to become teachers) on a variety of activities.
 Interns commit to working 2 hours a week during the academic year.
-They are awarded a $2,000 scholarship per academic year while they participate as NOYCE interns.
+They are awarded a $2,000 stipend per academic year while they participate as NOYCE interns.
 Interns will stay an intern until they reach their junior year, at which time they can apply to become an Undergraduate Scholar.

-Noyce Scholars are those that have signed commitments and will receive maximum support.
-The program offers up to $16,000 per year (based on cost of tuition and financial need) to encourage talented undergraduate science, technology, engineering, and math (STEM) students complete their degree and then enter the Master of Arts in Teaching program to earn a teaching credential and commit to teach in high-need school districts.
-Juniors and Seniors who are selected as Noyce Scholars will be paired with faculty mentors.
+Noyce Scholars are those who have signed commitments and will receive maximum support.
+The program offers up to $16,000 per year (based on cost of attendance) to encourage talented undergraduate science, technology, engineering, and math (STEM) students to complete their degrees and then enter the Master of Arts in Teaching program to earn a teaching credential and commit to teaching in high-need school districts.
+Juniors and seniors who are selected as Noyce Scholars will be paired with faculty mentors.
 Scholars commit to working 6 hours a week during the academic year.

 Each Scholar will work with an assigned mentor to prepare a personal professional development plan.
-In the plan, a commitment to leadership in STEM initiatives will be outlined, including specific examples.
-Possible activities may be: 1) leading student professional development efforts, 2) completing a senior project related to STEM education such as a poster presentation and/or attending a regional conference, 3) serving the community through STEM outreach, and other opportunities as presented throughout the program years.
+In the plan, commitment to leadership in STEM initiatives will be outlined, including specific examples.
+Possible activities may include: 1) leading student professional development efforts, 2) completing a project related to STEM education, such as a poster presentation and/or attending a regional conference, and 3) serving the community through STEM outreach and other opportunities as presented throughout the program years.

 Why Become a STEM Teacher?